 Wannabes, in other words, tend to cope with their doubts and fears through avoidance.
 What they do, for example, is:

-- Try to feel better by doing enjoyable or interesting things, rather than focus on the problem
+- Try to feel better by doing enjoyable or interesting things rather than focusing on the problem.

-- Hope a miracle will somehow make things better or that one's wishes or prayers would be answered, rather than gaining knowledge and developing a plan of action
+- Hope a miracle will make things better or that one's wishes or prayers will be answered, rather than gaining knowledge and developing a plan of action.

 - Resign themselves that nothing can be done to improve the situation, even though they lack adequate understanding and fail to exert adequate effort.

-- Evaluate their health status, especially if they have concerns about their physical health and/or emotional state.
+- Evaluate their health status, especially if they have concerns about their physical and/or emotional states.

-- Help them gain knowledge about their problems or risk factors, including understanding the pros & cons of different treatment and prevention options.
+- Help them learn about their problems or risk factors, including understanding the pros & cons of different treatment and prevention options.

 - Using their knowledge to make decisions about dealing with (treating) acute physical or mental health problems